 CMA CGM Group's CSR Governance is ensured jointly by the Group CSR Executive Committee and the Group CSR Department, while CSR issues are integrated into the strategic thinking of the Group Board of Directors.
-A network of The Group CSR Department relies on a network local CSR officers and representatives ensures optimal deployment of the Group's CSR strategy within each entity and develops local initiatives they form a global team of CSR professionals from throughout the world.
+A network of local CSR officers and representatives ensures optimal deployment of the Group's CSR strategy throughout the world.